ruurdk/redis-kind/README.md

 ## Caveats / todos

 - DNS patching is hardwired to api and a named 'db1' database.
-- See the TODOs in the source.
-- Currently untested (and probably not working) for >2 clusters in A/A.
 - This is a scripted deployment, so not all steps are idempotent.
 If you change the config, you may need to tear down and recreate to get consistent again.

 ### Minimum hardware requirements

-The minimum setup requires 16GB of RAM, a 30GB OS disk, and >4 *physical CPU cores*.
+The minimum proper setup with 2 participating Redis clusters requires 16GB of RAM, a 30GB OS disk, and >4 *physical CPU cores*.

 Some tested configs that work:
 - physical i5-9600K (6 cores @ 4.5 GHz)